michalbaw/InkluBilet/Backend/README.md

 Third, create a pqsql database: it should have user inklubilet with password inklubilet, and be owner of database inklubilet.
 It's required to change /var/lib/pgsql/data/pg_hba.conf to have md5 verification in each field.

-Verify it is working by running: dotnet ef migrations add  InitialCreate # or any other migration name dotnet ef database update
+Verify it is working by running: dotnet ef database update

 dotnet run